morse-simulator/morse/doc/morse/user/installation.rst

 Supported operating systems
 +++++++++++++++++++++++++++

-Only Linux (``x86``, ``x86_64``) is currently officially supported.
+Only Linux (``x86`` and ``x86_64``) is currently officially supported.
 MORSE is mainly developed on Fedora and Ubuntu, but we don't expect problems on other distributions.

-Other UNIXes systems probably work as well, like FreeBSD or Apple MacOSX.
+Other UNIX-based systems probably work as well, like FreeBSD or Apple's macOS.
 Limited testing has been performed on OSX 10.8 with success (see below for the Homebrew recipe).

-MORSE does not currently officially support Microsoft Windows, although some users reported success.
+MORSE does not currently officially support Microsoft Windows, although some users have reported success.
 Testers/maintainers for Windows are welcome!

 Hardware
 ++++++++

-A decent machine is required (typically, with an Intel i5 + 4GB RAM, you should be comfortable).
+A decent machine is required (typically, with an Intel i5 and 4GB RAM should be sufficient).

 To display textures correctly in the simulator, as well as to generate images using the simulated cameras, you will need to have a graphics card that